gabotechs/MusicGPT/README.md

 ### Docker (Recommend for running with CUDA)

-If you want to run MusicGPT with a CUDA enabled GPU, this is the best way, as you only need to have the basic NVIDIA drivers installed in your system, everything else is bundled in the Docker image.
+If you want to run MusicGPT with a CUDA enabled GPU, this is the best way, as you only need to have the basic NVIDIA drivers installed in your system.

 ```shell
 docker pull gabotechs/musicgpt